GemeenteUtrecht/bptl/doc/usage/deployment.rst

 Dependencies
 ============

 BPTL is tested against Camunda.
-Support for Activiti is minimal but generic in the form of REST API endpoints.

 If you're running against Camunda, you need: